luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-mental clarity when you fast well he certainly did and yet the prevailing wisdom is that when you're fast oh I'm gonna get sleepy I'm gonna get tired I need energy and eat this energy bars there's those little drinks energy drinks and when you drink that you're
+mental clarity when you fast well he certainly did and yet the prevailing wisdom is that when you're fast oh I'm going to get sleepy I'm going to get tired I need energy and eat this energy bars there's those little drinks energy drinks and when you drink that you're